-Social phobia is a persistent and irrational fear of situations that may involve scrutiny or judgment by others, such as parties and other social events.
+Social anxiety disorder is a persistent and irrational fear of situations that may involve scrutiny or judgment by others, such as at parties and other social events.

-People with social phobias fear and avoid situations in which they may be judged by others.
+People with social anxiety disorder fear and avoid situations in which they may be judged by others.
 It may begin in adolescence and may have to do with overprotective parents or limited social opportunities.
 Males and females are affected equally with this disorder.

-People with social phobia are at high risk for alcohol or other drug dependence, because they may come to rely on drinks or drugs to relax in social situations.
+People with social phobia are at high risk for alcohol or other drug use.
+This is because they may come to rely on alcohol or drugs to relax in social situations.

-Social phobia can be limited to one situation (such as talking to people, eating or drinking, or writing on a blackboard in front of others).
-Or, it may be so broad (such as in generalized social phobia) that the person experiences anxiety around almost everyone other than family members.
+Social anxiety can be limited to one situation (such as talking to people, eating or drinking, or writing on a blackboard in front of others).
+Or, it may be so broad that the person experiences anxiety around almost everyone other than family members.

-Social phobia is different from shyness.
+Social anxiety disorder is different from shyness.
 Shy people are able to participate in social functions.
-Social phobia affects the ability to function in work and relationships.
+Social anxiety disorder affects the ability to function in work and relationships.

-Some of the most common fears of people with social phobia include:
+Some of the most common fears of people with this disorder include:

-The health care provider will look at your history of phobia, and will get a description of the behavior from you, your family, and friends.
+The health care provider will look at your history of social anxiety and will get a description of the behavior from you, your family, and friends.

 The goal of treatment is to help you function effectively.
 The success of the treatment usually depends on the severity of the phobia.

-Anti-anxiety and antidepressant medications are sometimes used to help relieve the symptoms of phobias.
+Anti-anxiety and antidepressant medications are sometimes used to help relieve the symptoms.
 See: Panic Disorder for more information about medications.

 Lifestyle changes may help reduce how often the attacks occur.

-The outcome is generally good with treatment, and antidepressant medications have been shown to be very effective.
+The outcome is often good with treatment.
+Antidepressant medications can also be effective.